 Secondly, Paypal accepts them worldwide, giving you greater reach.

 Thirdly, the nature of donations usually means that you want to reduce the fees on them as much as possible.
-If you are setting up PayPal donate buttons for a charity, you can contact PayPal.
+If you are setting up PayPal donate buttons for a charity or nonprofit organization, you can contact PayPal.
 This is because PayPal offers discounted charges on transactions, which means more money to the organization.

 Call that PayPal’s way of being charitable.